A peppery coconut sauce inspired by the favourite Raj dish. Curl up with a warming bowl of this delicious curry to keep out the chill.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Desiccated Coconut, (Water, Rapeseed Oil, Ground Spices, Gram Flour, Salt, Tomato Puree, Sugar, Maize Flour, Ginger Puree, Food Acids: Acetic, Citric and Lactic Acid, Garlic Puree, Coriander Leaf, Desiccated Coconut, Onion Powder, Tamarind, Garlic powder, Parsley Leaf, Lemon Juice), Spices, Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Desiccated Coconut, Curry Paste (Water, Rapeseed Oil, Ground Spices, Gram Flour, Salt, Tomato Puree, Sugar, Maize Flour, Ginger Puree, Food Acids: Acetic, Citric and Lactic Acid, Garlic Puree, Coriander Leaf, Desiccated Coconut, Onion Powder, Tamarind, Garlic Powder, Parsley Leaf, Lemon Juice), Garlic Flakes, Spices, Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.

 Contains: WHEAT Flour.